cynthia/yael/doc/index.rst

 The library has been tested under different architectures, in particular

 * Linux 32 bits: Fedora Core 11
-* Linux 64 bits: Fedora Core 10, Fedora Core 11, Ubuntu Karmic, Debian 4.1.2-25
+* Linux 64 bits: Fedora 10-18, Debian, Ubunty
 * Mac OS X.

 The library has not been packaged nor tested for Microsoft Windows.